harshinireddyyy-etta/CampusBuzz/README.md

 CampusBuzz is a modern, secure, and easy-to-use web application designed to manage college events and hackathons at Nalla Narsimha Reddy Education Society’s Group of Institutions – Integrated Campus (NNRG).
 The platform brings students, coordinators, and administrators together on a single system, making event participation, management, and tracking simple and transparent Project Purpose.

-🚀 Live Demo
+🚀 LIVE DEMO

 🔗 Project URL:
 https://nnrg-event-hub.lovable.app

-📌 Overview
+📌 OVERVIEW

 NNRS Event Hub is designed to bring people together through events.
 Whether you’re hosting workshops, meetups, competitions, webinars, or social gatherings, this platform makes it simple, beautiful, and fun to connect organizers with attendees.